Federal Target Letter

 If we do not hear from you on or before [a specific date]. we shall assume that you do not wish to discuss the matter and will proceed accordingly.

-Act quickly to present exculpatory evidence and mitigation to the federal investigators and the Assistant United States Attorney (AUSA) assigned to the case.
+If you received a federal target letter, act quickly to find an experienced federal criminal defense attorney.
+Your attorney can present exculpatory evidence and mitigation to the federal investigators and the Assistant United States Attorney (AUSA) assigned to the case.
 Letting your attorney advocate on your behalf during the early stages of the investigation often leads to the best results.

 Attorney for Federal Criminal Investigations in Tampa, FL

 If you wish to resolve the case by taking responsibility, your federal criminal defense attorney can help you negotiate the best terms.
-Your attorney can work with the AUSA to negotiate the Information, Plea Agreement, Waiver of Indictment, Financial Disclosure Statement, Individual Declaration as to Payment of Special Assessment Upon Conviction; and Acknowledgment of Plea Offer.
+Your attorney can work with the AUSA to negotiate the terms of the Waiver of Indictment, Information, Acknowledgment of Plea Offer, and Plea Agreement.
+Your attorney can also help you complete the Financial Disclosure Statement and Individual Declaration as to Payment of Special Assessment Upon Conviction.

 Call 813-250-0500.